What stat reports does the individual entrepreneur submit? How small businesses report to Rosstat

 The deadlines for submitting reports to Rosstat in 2020 allow you to fill out and submit the document in advance.
 The report must be submitted to Rosstat no later than April 1.
 This can be done electronically or on paper.

-Why is Form No. 1-IP needed?
+Why is Form No. 1-IP necessary?

 Based on Art.
 2 of the Federal Law of July 24, 2007 No. 209-FZ “On the development of small and medium-sized businesses in the Russian Federation”, such statistical observations are carried out once every five years to develop a realistic policy of the Russian Federation in relation to SMEs.